 So which one should you choose?

-No one tool can catch everything, which is why security experts recommend a layered approach.
-It’s better to have more than one set of eyes looking at threats from different angles.
+No one technology can catch everything, which is why security experts recommend a layered approach.
+It’s better to have more than one type of tool looking at threats from different angles.
 “I’m sure you’ve heard the old saying ‘jack of all trades, master of none,'” says Samuel Lindsey, Malwarebytes user advocate.
-“That’s how I see all-in-one security suites; they just can’t detect everything on any given day.”

 So there you have it.
 Your questions have all been answered.
 You may now be at peace…